 Until we reach a full uninterrupted state of awareness, mindfulness is interrupted by:

 Craving ~ Anger ~ Laziness ~ Worry ~ Doubt

 These obstacles are known as the Five Hindrances.
 Many factors including personality traits, cultural influences, and karma, result in habituated expressions of the five hindrances.
 The hindrances are manifested through behavioral, emotional, and thinking patterns.
-For example, the hindrance of worry is often expressed through behaviors such as pacing, nailbiting, or excessive talking.
-Worry is emotionally expressed as anxiety or anger.
-Our inability to make good decisions is also affected by worry because we over-estimate risk and under-estimate potential rewards.
-The hindrance of worry, like all the hindrances, may have many manifestations!
-The hindrances manifest in all sentient beings until we ascend into Buddhahood.
+For example, the hindrance of worry is often expressed through behaviors such as pacing, nailbiting, or excessive talking, emotionally expressed as anxiety or anger, or mentally over/under estimating risk/rewards.
+The hindrance of worry, like all the hindrances, may have many manifestations and manifest in all sentient beings until we ascend into Buddhahood.